jwoglom/pumpX2/README.md

 # PumpX2

-API library with a reverse-engineered Bluetooth protocol for the Tandem t:slim X2.
+API library with a reverse-engineered Bluetooth protocol for the Tandem t:slim X2 and Mobi insulin pumps.

 ### :warning: Are you looking to control your pump from your phone and not a developer?
 You are in the wrong place.